saisurajch/AI_Image_Gallery/README.md

   <img src="CSCProject_Architecture.drawio.png" alt="Project Architecture" />
 </div>

-This repository hosts the frontend and backend components of the CSC Project.
+This repository hosts the frontend and backend components of the Project.
 The frontend is developed using [Next.js](https://nextjs.org) and styled with [Tailwind CSS](https://tailwindcss.com).
 The backend leverages AWS Lambda for serverless operations and includes a data ingestion pipeline configuration.

 ## Features